tjanjua04/Aimpoint/README.md

 # Aimpoint
-This project gives a golf player a way where you can figure out what angle to hit your putt depending on the degree of slope and how far you are from the flag.
+This project gives a golf player a way to figure out what angle to hit their putt depending on the degree of slope and how far they are from the flag.

 # Members
 Tauheed Janjua, Garrett Kostyk, Najib Hersi